cacheMon/SIEVE-website/docs/blog/posts/SIEVE.md

 SIEVE's practicality shines in its real-world application.

 #### Efficiency
-Our evaluation, involving over 1559 traces from diverse datasets that together contain 247,017 million requests to 14,852 million objects, positions SIEVE as a frontrunner.
+Our evaluation, involving over 1559 traces from diverse datasets that together contain 247,017 million requests to 14,852 million objects, show that SIEVE outperforms all state-of-the-art eviction algorithms on more than 45% of the traces.

-In the larger cache sizes, SIEVE is a clear leader, significantly reducing miss ratios in comparison to FIFO.
-For instance, in one of the largest CDN company dataset, it trumps FIFO’s miss ratio by more than 42% on some traces, with an average reduction of 21%.
-Even against sophisticated algorithms like ARC, SIEVE holds its ground, reducing ARC’s miss ratio by up to 63.2%.
+The following figure shows the miss ratio reduction (from FIFO) of different algorithms across traces.
+The whiskers on the boxplots are defined using p10 and p90, allowing us to disregard extreme data and concentrate on the typical cases.
+SIEVE demonstrates the most significant reductions across nearly all percentiles.
+For example, SIEVE reduces FIFO’s miss ratio by more than 42% on 10% of the traces (top whisker) with a mean of 21% on the one of the largest CDN company dataset.
+As a comparison, all other algorithms have smaller reductions on this dataset.
+Compared to advanced algorithms, e.g., ARC, SIEVE reduces ARC miss ratio by up to 63.2% with a mean of 1.5%.

 <!-- While SIEVE excels with large caches, it faces competition at smaller sizes from algorithms like TwoQ and LHD.
 This is due to their ability to quickly discard low-value objects, a challenge for SIEVE when cache space is limited.
 However, at larger cache sizes, where real-world applications often operate, SIEVE consistently outperforms its peers. -->